patrickkrebs/IP_Reporting/readme.md

 	2. Sign up for a free account.
 	3. Once logged in, navigate to the API Access section in your dashboard.
 	4. You will find your API key there.

+## _Outputs_
+The script will create two files in an output directory adjecent to the ip_scanback.py script.

+    # output/discovery.md
+    File containing all of the pulled data about the IP addresses.
+    Generated in simple to read Markdown language

+    # output/discovery.JSON
+    File containing all of the pulled data about the IP addresses.
+    Generated in JSON for the more code friendly users.